tensorflow/community/rfcs/20200113-tf-data-service.md

 *   How should we communicate that distributing a dataset will change the order in which elements are processed?
 If users' datasets rely on elements being processed in a certain order, they could face unpleasant surprises.
-    -   Current plan is to address this through documentation.
+    -   Final decision: Address this through documentation.
 *   Should we support splitting `skip`, `take`, and `scan` by having them operate at a per-task level (e.g. skip or take the first `N` elements within each task)?
-    -   Leaning towards supporting these operations at a per-task level.
-This is consistent with how skip/take/scan behave today when using distribution strategies to distribute a dataset.
+    -   Final decision: Prohibit distributing these transformations, and tell users to instead use these transformations *after* applying the `distribute` transformation.
 *   Is there a more user-friendly way to share iteration ids across consumers?
     Distribution strategy is well-equipped with collective ops to share the iteration ids, but sharing the iteration id could be a heavy burden for some users.
-    -   Distributing iteration ids is simple in the common case where a single process builds the graph.
-If users are advanced enough to do distributed training without distribution strategies, they will likely have a different mechanism available for distributing iteration ids.
+    -   Final decision: It is a reasonable expectation for users to either use distribution strategies, or distribute their own iteration ids.
+        TensorFlow will soon have public APIs for collective operations that would make it easy to broadcast iteration ids.
 *   Can `service.distribute` take a `ClusterResolver` so that the master hostname isn't baked into the dataset definition?
-    -   We can achieve this by having the `distribute` transformation take a master_address_or_resolver.
+    -   Final decision: Accept `master_address_or_resolver`, and wait to resolve the master address until iteration begins.
+The `ClusterResolver` will be stored in the Python `Dataset` object.
+In the future, we may want C++ implementations of `ClusterResolver` so that we can represent the resolver within the dataset graph.